shivenigma/blog-backup/ckjswnk2u00141gs1el7jd8nu.md

 The above list seems obvious in retrospect, but when you're working on the micro-level this can be hard to realize.
 Maybe this is how all the Indie hackers are doing and I'm the one who hasn't realized.
 Either way, I'm really happy I attempted to build something on my own, it was a stretch project for me.

 I hope this helps anyone on a similar journey and would love to see your thoughts on it.
-If you enjoyed reading this, consider %%[buymeacoffee]